Archkitten/CS-AP-2/CS-P-4/test_prep_0.md

 ### [5.2 Digital Divide](https://github.com/nighthawkcoders/nighthawk_csp/wiki/Tri-3-TPT-0.2-related-to-Digital-Divide-Big-Idea-5.2)

-1. How does someone empower themself in a digital world?
+1. How does someone empower themselves in a digital world?

 2. How does someone that is empowered help someone that is not empowered?
 Describe something you could do at Del Norte HS.